MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 A function should do 1 thing and do it well.
 This makes the code modular and understandable, because it organizes it into logical, single-responsibility chunks.
 A function is basically a named code block and to contribute to this organization of the code, the name of a function should tell its purpose.

 Functions should generally follow PowerShell cmdlets `Verb-Noun` naming convention and this helps keep them single-purpose.
-If multiple verbs could used for a function name, this function is doing more than 1 type of operations and it should be split up.
+If multiple verbs could be used for a function name, this function is doing more than 1 type of operations and it should be split up.
 If we need an "And" or many words to compose a descriptive noun for a function, the function is most likely doing too many things.

 #### Short